Grow Your Teaching Career With Us

 - Foreign credential evaluation fees:

-- TEC The Evaluation Company (Before known as Spantran): $150 (Plus translations and verification if requested).
+TEC The Evaluation Company (formerly known as SpanTran): $150 (plus translations and verification if requested).

-- Housing: Rent, housing deposits, utilities (varies by location and participant).
+- Housing: Rent, housing deposits, and utilities (varies by location and participant).

 - Transportation: (Varies by location and participant.)